 State Information Commission – Quasi-Judicial Powers and Functions

-The quasi judicial powers and functions of the State Information Commission are: 1.
-It is the duty of the Commission to receive and inquire into a complaint from any person: 2.
+The quasi-judicial powers and functions of the State Information Commission are: 1.
+The Commission must receive and inquire into a complaint from any person: 2.
 The Commission can order inquiry into any matter if there are reasonable grounds (suo-moto power).
 3. While inquiring, the Commission has the powers of a civil court in respect of civil matters: 4.
 During the inquiry of a complaint, the Commission may examine any record which is under the control of the public authority and no such record may be withheld from it on any grounds.
 In other words, all public records must be given to the Commission during inquiry for examination.
 5. The Commission has the power to secure compliance of its decisions from the public authority.
 6. The Commission submits an annual report to the State Government on the implementation of the provisions of this Act.
 The State Government places this report before the State Legislature.

 The above details would help candidates prepare for UPSC 2020.